Summary

 Zoning Ordinance.
 The processes are the same for the city and county (City Council is the Governing Body in the City, and County Commission in unincorporated county).
 A nice chart on page 436 of the review authority for processes.

-The approval process is described on p.
+The applicant is required to host a neighborhood meeting for Special Uses (Uses on Review) and Planned Development Outline (section 9.32, page 437) The approval process is described on p.
 450 (section 9.6) for Special Uses and Planned Development reviews.
 They are heard first at the Land Control Board, and then forwarded to the governing body for hearing and recommendation.
+If there is a major modification, it is heard at Land Use Control Board and then may be appealed to the governing body. |

-Knox County 1 step process: Development Plan approval at Planning Commission.
+Knox County | 1 step process: Development Plan approval at Planning Commission.
 Prior to now: was interpreted that appeals are to BZA, but now is interpreted that appeals are to court, in some zones where a development plan approval is specifically called out as a use on review, and to court in other zones) An assertion was made that this is a 3-step process, but that logic is flawed.
 That assertion includes two (2) rezoning hearings (Planning and County Commission).
 A development plan is not required and hardly ever provided during the rezoning phase, hence the public has nothing they can review or comment about.
 Also, a development plan may be submitted months, or years after a property is zoned, or it could be submitted as part of a re-development of property zoned decades earlier.
-There is not always a rezoning hearing that immediately precedes a development plan proposal.
+There is not always a rezoning hearing that immediately precedes a development plan proposal. |

 [correction 2022-Aug-15: updated number of development plans appeals since 2008 from 9 to 10 after reclassifying the Post Oak Bend as Development Plan appeal instead of Use on Review]